ishtiaqSamdani/ASSOCIATE-CERTIFICATION/IAM.md

 - **`Condition`:** Defines conditions under which the permissions are granted.
 In this example, it allows access only if the request comes from the IP address range "192.168.1.0/24" and if the request is made after January 1, 2023.

 - **`Principal`:** Specifies the AWS entity (user, role, or service) that the statement is about.
-In this case, it allows access for the IAM user "JohnDoe."
+In this case, it allows access for the IAM user "ishtiaq."

 - **`NotPrincipal`:** Specifies the AWS entity that the statement is not about.
 Here, it denies access if the action is performed by the role "RestrictedRole."